Nymphenburg Palace: Southern pavilions and wings

 The Inner southern Pavilion housed the apartments of the Electress during the period of its origin.
 The former small dining room of the Inner Southern Pavilion today houses the famous attraction Gallery of Beauties of King Ludwig I of Bavaria.
-On behalf of the king the court painter Joseph Karl Stieler has portrayed 36 beautiful women from all social classes of Munich, the best known of these are the shoemaker's daughter Helene Sedlmayr and Ludwig's infamous mistress Lola Montez.
+On behalf of the king the court painter Joseph Karl Stieler portrayed 36 beautiful women from all social classes of Munich, the best known of these are the shoemaker's daughter Helene Sedlmayr and Ludwig's infamous mistress Lola Montez.
 In the nearby Queen's bedroom one can see where King Ludwig II of Bavaria was born on 25 August 1845.
 Its mahogany furniture was made in 1815 in Munich, unlike the mahogany furniture for Queen Caroline's audience room which was made in Paris, as was the furniture in the Queen's Study.

 The Outer Southern Pavilion is generally inaccessible.
 It served as a kitchen building at Max Emanuel's time and was then reconstructed like the inner pavilion in neo-classical times.
 Further south, the third pavilion was built as a comedihaus and then served from 1750 as a new kitchen house.
 The southern corridor built in 1747 connects this building with the stables in the south wing.

-In the former royal stables in the South Wing is the Carriage Museum (Marstallmuseum), with one of the greatest coach collections in Europe.
+In the former royal stables in the South Wing is the Marstallmuseum (carriage museum), with one of the greatest coach collections in Europe.
 They also played a part in historical events - the Paris Coronation Coach for example was used for the coronation of Emperor Charles VII in 1742.
 Among the main attractions of the museum are the magnificent carriages and sleighs of King Ludwig II.

-The first floor of the former court stables houses a collection of Nymphenburg porcelain, the factory which, also located in the palace complex, was founded by Maximilian III Joseph.
+The first floor of the former court stables houses a collection of Nymphenburg porcelain by the Nymphenburg Porcelain Manufactory which, also located in the palace complex, was founded by Maximilian III Joseph.
 Its handcrafted products are of legendary kind and quality, nowadays said to be comparable only to Augarten and Sèvres.
+Over 1,000 exhibits, beginning in 1747, are on display.
 The Nymphenburg Porcelain Manufactory itself is located in one of the houses of the northern roundabouts and can be visited only by written appointment.
 In the adjoining Outer South Wing of the castle is a restaurant with beer garden.